About Central Works

 with Gary Graves, Company Co-director

-Since 2012, twice a year, in the spring and fall, Central Works’ preeminent developmental workshop invites 8 playwrights to develop projects together in a 12-week structure of weekly readings and discussion.
-The company has produced 18 world premiere productions of scripts originally developed in the workshop.
+Since 2012, twice a year, in the spring and fall, the Central Works Writers Workshop has invited 8 playwrights to develop projects together in a 12-week structure of weekly readings and discussion.
+The company has produced 20 world premiere productions of scripts developed in the workshop.

 The workshop convenes Saturdays, from 11am to 2pm (3 hrs/wk) for eight meetings, and Saturdays from 10am to 2pm (4 hrs/wk) for the last four meetings, in order to allow each writer two hours for a full read-thru of their work-in-progress by the end of the session.